The Nest

 As with any investment, you want a clear, well-research strategy to ensure you don’t let your emotions get the better during a negotiation.

-Some sellers are motivated by terms; for sellers that want to sell their apartment but have not lined up their relocation, offering a short-term leaseback can remove a lot of stress during the home sale process.
+Some sellers are motivated by terms; for sellers that want to sell their apartment but have not lined up their relocation, offering a short-term leaseback can remove much stress during the home sale process.
 For instance, some sellers might prioritize flexibility with timing over a higher price.

 Whether you have strong ties to a community, are a first-time buyer, or are experiencing a life event, telling your story can help create a personal bond with the seller.
 Writing a heartfelt personal offer letter about yourself and what buying that property means may position you favorably.

 You should specify what you love about the house and personal connections.
 Your agent should write a carefully crafted letter on your agent’s letterhead (scanned and emailed is acceptable) explaining your offer and its reasoning and reference supportive information like comparable sales.
-It communicates sincerity and demonstrates you are probably not making multiple offers on ten properties at once.
+It communicates sincerity and demonstrates that you are probably not making multiple offers on ten properties simultaneously.

-And usually, the seller’s broker will show it to the seller, ensuring that your points will not be lost.
+And usually, the seller’s broker will show it to the seller, ensuring you have an advantage.

 Buy All Cash, Take a Mortgage Later

-Being an all-cash buyer makes you seem like the better, safer option for a seller looking for a smooth transaction.
+Therefore, being an all-cash buyer makes you seem like the better, safer option for a seller looking for a smooth transaction.
 If you have enough liquid assets sitting around to purchase the apartment with an all-cash offer, it is not uncommon for wealthy buyers to buy the property all cash and take out a mortgage after closing.
-This is sometimes referred to as delayed financing or cash-out refinancing.

-For those buyers in the financial position to pursue such a strategy, it is best to speak to your mortgage professional and accountant to understand how much you’d be approved for in delayed financing and any timing requirements to complete such financing after closing.
+For those buyers in the financial position to pursue such a strategy, it is best to speak to your mortgage professional and accountant.
+You need to understand how much you’d be approved for in delayed financing and any timing requirements to complete such financing after closing.

 To win a bidding war in NYC, get an advantage with an agent commission rebate.